fboes/blogophon/docs/development.md

 Gulp
 ----

-The Blogophon sports [Gulp](http://gulpjs.com/), which will support you if you plan to build themes or new Javascript functionality.
+The Blogophon sports [Gulp](http://gulpjs.com/), which will support you if you plan to build themes or new JavaScript functionality.
 It will check and compress your files while you are editing.

 To install all tools required for Gulp execute these commands from the project root directory: